 As is logical, insecurity and uncertainty have appeared in the renovation process in the university area.
 This has been particularly so when they are linked to a change that has the scope of the adaptation to the new pedagogical methods and a new philosophy of university teaching (Monereo y Pozo, 2003; Álvarez y Pérez, 2004).
-All this is immersed in a framework of the students' delocalization globalization and (Mayondo, Tsarenko and Gabbott, 2004) multiculturality of the educational communities at which it is aimed (Castells 2000a; 2000b).
+All this is immersed in a framework of the students' delocalization and globalization (Mavondo et al.; 2004) and the multiculturality of the educational communities at which it is aimed (Castells 2000a; 2000b).
 Also, constant ICT development is opening routes to disseminate information and generate new learning modalities, but it is also opening digital gaps of varying importance between the students, the professors and the university administration staff (Área, 2000; Cabero, 2000; Zabalza, 2002).